 Subject Line: You’re spending $120 more than you need to a year

 3. Ross Simmonds Example: Personalized Email Campaign

 As we learned above from the Strategico example, being able to produce content that engages and educates your subscribers can go a long way and can lead to more trust overall from your followers.
-Andy Crestodina wrote a great guide on email marketing strategies for engaging your email list, if you’re looking to learn more on the subject.
+Andy Crestodina wrote a great guide on email marketing strategies for engaging your email list, if you’re looking to learn more on the subject of newsletter ideas.

 But to take it a step further, Ross Simmonds recommends adding something as simple as “Your” to your subject line in order to add a layer of personalization.

 “Although the click-through rate wasn’t amazing here, the key insight was that when you’re more personalized and directive (Your data, Have You done ABC, Do you plan to XYZ?) — People take notice.”

 As a result, Ross’s email saw an open rate that was 30% higher than the average open rate from his readers.